7 inspirational voice of the customer (VoC) examples

 As a business, you are responsible for immediately responding to their feedback.
 Develop actions centered on improving customer experience, for instance:

 Personalized customer experience immensely improves satisfaction rates.
-It builds customer trust and loyalty to your brand.
+It builds to your brand.
 Tailor products or services that will appeal most to each customer according to their feedback.

 Pay special attention to customers who reported negative experiences with your brand.
 You could ask them how their experience could be improved or include a personalized gift as an extra incentive the next time they make a purchase.